 Their menu of delightful coffee creations and other beverages here is only outdone by the taste.
 The Liquid Bean Coffee House makes authentic foods to gnaw upon in addition to their choice coffees, including frappes and legendary espresso drinks.

 It even satisfies the sweet tooth with coffee-infused ice cream cups – the perfect way to introduce your wee ones to the wonderful world of caffeine!

 You can’t go wrong if you start your day with their gourmet espresso drinks before heading to the Antelope Valley California Poppy Reserve or Lancaster City Park for a morning constitutional.

 Address: 42041 20th St. West, Lancaster, CA 93534

 The Antelope Valley Winery is perfect for adults looking to relax and take in some wine tasting.
 Food, wine, and an exquisite ambiance await those who reserve their tastings ahead of time.

-Antelope Valley Winery offers indoor and outdoor wine tastings, along with wine gift baskets and even personalized wine bottle labels!
+Antelope Valley Winery offers indoor and outdoor wine tastings, wine gift baskets and even personalized wine bottle labels!
 Plus, there’s the option to reserve space for your very own private party.

-After a day of sightseeing and experiencing the Antelope Valley California Poppy Reserve, treat yourself to a wine pairing with gourmet charcuterie.
-There’s plenty of wine to go around, and the cost is very reasonable for such quaffable vintages!
+After sightseeing and experiencing the Antelope Valley California Poppy Reserve, treat yourself to a wine pairing with gourmet charcuterie.
+There’s plenty of wine, and the cost is very reasonable for such quaffable vintages!